nmfs-opensci/container-images/DEVELOPERS.md

-# NMFS Open Science Docker Stack -- Development Repo
+# NMFS Open Science Docker Stack -- for developers

-We work and experiment here and then post images to the [NMFS Open Sci Docker Stack](https://github.com/nmfs-opensci/docker-stack).

 These are a collection of container images to provide standardized environments for Python and R computing.
 See the wiki for discussion of the images.
 Want to contribute?
 Put in a pull request or if you are from NOAA Fisheries, reach out to Eli Holmes to be added to the repository.